Emma-blnch/GenAI-Hackaton-02-2025/README.md

 ![Enedis Analyzer-single](https://github.com/user-attachments/assets/1f3e0665-7030-4ad9-b315-41d062c6725f)

 ## 👀 **User flow**
-It was really important for me to focus on the user experience an dot make it smooth.
-The first page the user arrives to when opening the website is the data visualisation because I felt like that was what the company was missing the most: a clear representation of their media image in stats sorted by theme and region.
+It was really important for us to focus on the user experience and to make it smooth.
+The first page the user arrives to when opening the website is the data visualisation because we felt like that was what the company was missing the most: a clear representation of their media image in stats sorted by theme and region.

 The other pages are dedicated to communicating articles to the AI for analyzing.